Key takeaways

 How Accurate Are Score Calculators for AP Exams?

-Before the exam, many students use AP score calculators to see what AP score they might get.
+Before the exam, many students use an AP Gov test score calculator to estimate what AP score they might receive.
 An important question students should ask is: how accurate is the score given by the calculator?
 Let’s look at how these calculators work to answer this question.

 AP score calculators use past scoring data and official AP score distributions to estimate how raw scores (the number of correct answers) convert into a final 1-5 AP score.